informatics-lab/blog/_profiles/ross-middleham.md

 I like to surround myself with designs, objects and things that inspire me.
 Having these things can help to create that spark when you need it.
 I particularly love all things retro – 70s oranges and 80s neons always catch my eye.

-I work as Design Lead across the Met Office, collaborating with other organisations, agencies and Universities on a wide range of creative projects.
+I work as Design Lead across the Met Office, collaborating with other organisations, agencies and universities on a wide range of creative projects.

 I recently developed an event called 'Design Storm' as a way of helping to bring together industry creatives and undergraduates to inspire, collaborate and innovate.